 Flikr – Picture Sharing

 Google+ This will help you in local search result.
-CLAIM your page.
-Get reviews!
+CLAIM your page, get a My Business page.
+Google shows 7 “answers” in local search, you want to be one of them!

 Tumbler – Photo and Blog Sharing